bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 3: 00:33:21

-Ok, one satoshi per byte.
+Okay, one satoshi per byte.
-If the fill rate is one satoshi per byte, for example, and you see that you can take all the partitions, right?
+If the fee rate is one satoshi per byte, for example, and you see that you can take all the partitions, right?
 And say, okay, the sum of these inputs, minus the sum of these outputs gives you the fee, right?
 So, that fee, given the size of the transaction, you know how much it paid.
 What is the fee rate?